jeremyworsfold/LaTeX-Tutorial/README.md

 ## LaTeX exists outside of Overleaf!

+You can download LaTeX (MikTex, TeXLive) to your computer and run it locally using tools like:
+- VSCode with LaTeXWorkshop extension
+- LaTeXWorksop
+- TeXShop

 ---

 ## Columns and margins

+See `02-columns.tex` for:
 - `twocolumn` document class option
 - `geometry` package for margins